eliotstocker/Cloudia/Readme.md

 <a name="new_Cloudia_new"></a>

 ### new Cloudia(options)
-Cloudia a simple WordCloud library By Eliot Stocker

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |